ermongroup/bgm/README.md

 ### Examples

-The following commands learns boosted models and evaluates it for density estimation and classification.
+The following commands learns boosted ensembles with two models and evaluates the ensemble for density estimation and classification.

 Meta-algorithm: multiplicative generative boosting